dxknight/chronos/README.md

 - Running a shell command to e.g. ring a bell.
 See chronos-shell-notify-command and chronos-shell-notify

-- Notifying in the mode line.
-See chronos-modeline-notify
+- Notifying in the echo area / \*Messages buffer\*.
+See chronos-message-notify

 - Using an external notification daemon, e.g. dunstify.
 See chronos-dunstify.